 If you have detailed questions about Typekit, we’d recommend taking a look through our Learn & Support page.

-The Typekit blog is a great resource for inspiration with announcements about new fonts, articles about making type, love letters to some favorite typefaces, and more.
+The Typekit blog is a great resource for inspiration with announcements about new fonts, articles about making type, and more.

 Typekit Practice is a collection of resources and a place to try things, hone your skills, and stay sharp.
 Everyone can practice typography.

-If you have any further questions or run into any trouble, you can always email us at: firstname.lastname@example.org.
+If you have any further questions or run into any trouble, you can always email our support team at firstname.lastname@example.org.